 Hear it in action: For an example of conversational data in three different languages, check out Summa Linguae’s phone conversation data sample.

-This article should have given you a clear picture on what type of speech recognition data is needed for your speech solution.
+Hopefully you now have a clear picture on what type of speech recognition data you need for your speech solution.

 If you’re ready to start collecting data for your machine learning project, check out Summa Linguae’s speech data collection services to learn more.